rootisgod/rootisgod/content/posts/2026/2026-02-07-Opencode-and-Openrouter-for-AWS-and-Terraform-Infrastructure.md

 #### Plan and Build Mode

-Plan mode is a **read-only** way to talk to the agent and ask it to do things.
+Plan mode is a **read-only** way to talk to the agent and ask it to think about things.

-Build mode is the OpenCode system is allowed to make changes to your system and generate files (see why we are in a container now?)
+Build mode is when you are happy for OpenCode to make changes to your system and generate files (see why we are in a container now?).

 You use the `TAB` key to switch between them.